cbeck88/spirit-po/README.md

   - `BOOST_NO_EXCEPTIONS` is defined
   - Boost version >= 1.55.
 (Fails below that due to a bug in `boost::variant`.)

+- You can expect a small speed-up if you compile it as C++14, due to heterogenous lookup in maps, and to `std::string` having a no-throw move ctor.

 ## Compatibility

 `spirit_po` is intended to be a drop-in replacement for the use of GNU `msgfmt` and GNU `libintl`.